 There is a strong connection between Stress and Skin Health!

-Few of us have escaped worry-free over the last few months and skin, being the body's largest organ, rarely escapes the onslaught.
+Few of us escape worry-free and skin, being the body's largest organ, rarely escapes the onslaught.

-There is of course 'positive stress' rather like an adrenalin rush which initially carries us forward with renewed energy and determination.
+There is of course 'positive stress', rather like an adrenalin rush, which helps us to stay motivated and enjoy life.
+Even then the renewed energy and determination can become challenging if it's not realistic!

 Longer term, of course, other problems can set in.
 So be aware that your skin can be a signal that stress is building and try to nip it in the bud!